Belgium becomes a global player in healthcare real estate

 Aedifica and Cofinimmo are both regulated real estate companies (RRECs).
 An RREC is a listed real estate company that meets specific legal requirements.
 The RREC status was created to allow private investors to invest in real estate on the stock markets, with attractive tax conditions.
 Belgium has around fifteen RRECs in total.

 The RREC status offers investors a range of advantages.
 Firstly, they enjoy a high dividend yield, as at least 80% of the profits must be distributed each year.
 As RRECs distribute the majority of their profits and pay (little or) no income tax themselves, they generally pay out higher dividends than traditional companies.
-In addition, the withholding tax (dividend tax) on some RREC dividends has been lowered from 30% to 15%.
-This favourable rate applies to RRECs that invest at least 80% in residential or healthcare real estate.
-Care Property Invest and Aedifica are two such examples.
+In addition, the withholding tax (dividend tax) on some RREC dividends has been reduced from 30% to 15%.
+This favourable rate applies to RRECs that invest at least 80% in residential care real estate in the European Economic Area (now only applicable to Care Property Invest).

-Secondly, RRECs allow you to invest in large real estate projects with small amounts.
-One share exposes you to an entire portfolio of offices, warehouses, retirement homes and/or shopping centres, meaning you don't have to buy a property yourself to collect rent.
-In addition, a listed real estate company is much more liquid than direct real estate: you can buy or sell your shares on any trading day, which isn't the case with bricks and mortar.
+Secondly, you can invest in large-scale property projects with small amounts of money.
+With a single share, you gain exposure to an entire portfolio of offices, warehouses, care homes and/or shopping centres.
+This means you do not need to buy a property yourself in order to collect rental income.
+In addition, a listed real estate company is much more liquid than direct real estate: you can buy or sell your shares on any trading day, which isn’t the case with bricks and mortar.
 Finally, the legal framework (mandatory valuations each quarter, debt limits and so on) provides a degree of protection and transparency.

 Belgian real estate shares: who's who?

-The smaller players in Belgium are Care Property Invest (healthcare), Vastned (retail), Wereldhave Belgium (retail), Home Invest Belgium (residential), Ascencio (retail), Inclusio (residential), Warehouses Estates Belgium (retail, logistics, offices), QRF (stores) and Immo Moury (offices, residential, stores).
+Smaller Belgian players include Care Property Invest (healthcare), Vastned (retail), Wereldhave Belgium (retail), Home Invest Belgium (residential), Ascencio (retail), Inclusio (residential), Warehouses Estates Belgium (retail, logistics, offices), QRF (retail) and Immo Moury (offices, residential, retail).

 What makes listed real estate attractive for investors?